kevinburke/talks/pycon/2015/retries-hackpad.md

     *   Setting timeouts
     *   Retrying everything
     *   Retrying only idempotent requests
-    *   Using a custom function to validate the response from the server, and determine whether to retry or not.

 *   Walk through how to test your code - you can use [dummyserver][dummy], httpbin, or [hamms](github.com/kevinburke/hamms) to simulate various types of request failures.